SCHOOL TRIP WORKSHOPS

 Fantastic Forces

-During this workshop, we will look at some of the different examples of forces, and the way that they used in the operation of rides at the resort.
+During this workshop, students will look at some of the different examples of forces, and the way that they are used in the operation of theme park rides at the resort.
 We will also discuss the use of forces in nature, by looking at some of the most extreme animals on the planet.
-We will then demonstrate examples of these forces in action with practical activities.
+Students will then demonstrate examples of these forces in action with a practical activity and use of cross-curricular skills.

 Learning Outcomes: